erebos12/what_is_agile/agile_in_a_nutshell.md

 * Let people who do the job create the best working processes.
 * Very often, other people (external experts, management etc) create processes on paper. (example Time-Manager at Toyota)
 * Respect peoples expertise to do the best to get the job done.
 (TRUST & RESPECT)
 * Management is supporter, not the commander.
-Let the people do the job and management helps to setup the best working environment for the people.
+Let the people do the job and management helps to setup the best working environment for the people. (self-organized teams => no project-manager needed anymore!!!)

 ## Working software over comprehensive documentation